Cyber Bullying - Psychiatric Services

 - Save all messages as proof of what has happened

-Here at the medical center we treat many young people for anxiety and depression brought on by bullying.
+Here at the medical center's psychiatric services we treat many young people for anxiety and depression brought on by bullying.
 So watch for the signs.
 If your child avoids school, can’t sleep, can’t focus, cuts herself, loses his appetite or shows any other unusual behavior please get professional help.
 And take any threats of suicide seriously.

 Technology has changed our world, for better and for worse, but it shouldn’t change our values and what we teach our children.
 We still need to teach them how to treat others and help them understand that the things they say or text can do real harm.